Through The Fibro Fog

 Mascarpone cheese

-Mascarpone cheese is quite versatile as it can be used for both sweet and savoury dishes.
+Mascarpone cheese is quite versatile as it can be used for both sweet and savory dishes.
 It has a loose texture and is quite rich and creamy in taste and texture.
 It scores 0 on the SIGHI list.

 Some recipes: